 Behavioral psychology (also known as behaviorism) promotes the idea that all our actions are shaped by the environment.
 It’s not our thoughts, emotions, or intentions that are crucial for our actions, but the conditions that we are in.
-The environment teaches us how to behave.
-According to behaviorists, to change the behavior, you have to change the environment.
+Behavioral resonance in software or psychology context teaches us how to behave.

 Behaviorism seemed more appealing to psychologists because its research is more practical.
 Experiments are key to behaviorism, and behaviorism suggests that everything about human nature can be studied objectively.
 Behaviorists claim that any actions can be observed, studied, described, and analyzed if only you manipulate the conditions.
 If necessary conditions are created, we can see the hypothesized results from almost any person regardless of his or her background, genetics, state of mind, etc.